310mc/https-310mc.github.io-tl/source/_posts/submarine/ruthless_battlefield.md

 {% bubble Chiaki sad %}
 How odd… Were we always this disconnected from each other…?
 Who made Ryuseitai like this…?

-It hasn't been that long since our Comet Show performance, so I understand that it’s difficult to switch gears right away—
+It hasn’t been that long since our Comet Show performance, so I understand that it’s difficult to switch gears right away—

 And while I understand this is all the result of my decision, based on what the world desired and what the agency ordered of us — I also do know we can’t go back to the bright and joyful days of our past anytime soon.